tbquental/labmeme.github.io/people.md

 <center><img src="/img/lrva.png" alt="Laura" style="width: 256px; height: 454px;"/></center>

 <p align="justify">
-My research combines natural history, morphological, geographical and phylogenetic information with the application of statistical models to understand the patterns and processes shaping the radiation of reptiles and amphibians.
-At LabMeMe we were investigating what determines the coexistence patterns among squamates at global and large-temporal scales.
+Laura was a postdoctoral researcher from 2017 to 2019.
+She combines natural history, morphological, geographical and phylogenetic information with the application of statistical models to understand the patterns and processes shaping the radiation of vertebrates, mainly squamate reptiles.
+At LabMeMe, she explored the drivers of species coexistence dynamics in snakes and lizards.
+We also developed some ideas on how population and microevolutionary processes translate into macroevolutionary signals.
+She is currently a postdoctoral associate at <a href="https://marthamunoz.com/">Dr. Martha Muñoz’s lab </a> at Yale University.
 </p>

 ***